Ezral/blog/_app/_posts/news/2020-06-23-setting-up-zsh.md

 tags: comp
 ---

 MacOSX Catalina 15.5 update changed the Terminal emulator default shell from bash to zsh and I figure it's the right time to get to know zsh.
-Here's how I setup my zsh after doing a quick research on the web.
+Here's how I setup my zsh after doing a quick search on the web.